B-Dem/PPPwn-Luckfox/README.md

-- Original work by theflow <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a>.
+- Original work by <a href=https://github.com/TheOfficialFloW/PPPwn>Thefl0w</a>.

-- Thanks to xfangfang for <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a> an executable re-write of PPPwn in C++ for Cortex-A7 compatible with Luckfox Pico Boards.
+- Thanks to xfangfang for <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn-CPP</a>, an executable re-write of PPPwn in C++ compatible with Luckfox Pico Boards.

 - Thanks to SiSTRo for his <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> releases.